Open-world Story Generation with Structured Knowledge Enhancement: A Comprehensive Survey: Discussion on Challenges

 \subsection{Information Loss in Knowledge-related Operations}

-During the intermediate process of generation, any non-trivial operations such as keywords extraction and triple-to-text conversion can cause information loss, which hinders the desired performance boost from knowledge enhancement.
+During the intermediate generation process, non-trivial operations such as keyword extraction and triple-to-text conversion can cause information loss, hindering knowledge enhancement's desired performance boost.
 Many methods \cite{Common-Posttrain, MEGATRON,Coep} transform knowledge triples into texts by pre-defined templates.
 While such templates can yield readable texts, they are limited in linguistic and creative diversity.
 For each relation, templates only paraphrase it to one or a few natural language phrases, which is far more monotonous than how diversely and vividly meaning can be conveyed in the real world.
-Because language models generate words according to context and frequency in training data, when encountering a hint expressed outside pre-defined templates, language models may face difficulty to sense and elaborate upon knowledge.
-Thus, more vivid and diverse ways to transform knowledge triples into readable texts are needed.
+Because language models generate words according to the word correlation pattern in training data, template-based transformation may have difficulty sensing and elaborating upon knowledge when encountering a hint expressed outside pre-defined templates.
+Thus, more vivid, diverse, and robust approaches to transforming knowledge triples into readable texts are needed.

 Extracting keywords or key events from a story context to retrieve relevant knowledge can also involve information loss and noise.
-If extracting all words appearing in knowledge datasets, some of them will introduce off-topic information because not every word is a keyword.
+If all words appearing in knowledge datasets are extracted, some of them will introduce off-topic information because not every word is a keyword.
 Guan et al. \cite{Common-Posttrain} and GRF \cite{GRF} tackle this by only extracting nouns and verbs.
 Meanwhile, extracting key events can produce inaccurate results and causes a detrimental effect on performance.
 Therefore, more reliable extraction tools and algorithms are necessary to ensure the accuracy of extracted information.